On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: ADDITIONAL EXPERIMENTS

-\section{Additional Experiments}
+\section{ADDITIONAL EXPERIMENTS}

-Unless specified otherwise, we run all tasks for 20 communication rounds each, allowing each client to perform 2 epochs of local updates.
-We consistently use a federated setup with 5 clients, maintaining a $100\%$ client participation rate.
-For Split-CIFAR10 and Split-CIFAR100, we use a mini-batch size of 128, whereas for Split-TinyImagenet, the mini-batch size is set to 64.
-In this work, the theory of C-FLAG applies to full data passing using GD.
-However, employing mini-batch gradient descent is a common practice in machine learning to reduce the computational load on edge devices.
+In this section, we present additional experimental results.
+Unless specified otherwise, we run all tasks for $20$ communication rounds each, allowing each client to perform $2$ epochs of local updates.
+We consistently use a federated setup with $5$ clients, maintaining a $100\%$ client participation rate.
+For Split-CIFAR10 and Split-CIFAR100, we use a mini-batch size of $128$, whereas for Split-TinyImageNet, the mini-batch size is set to $32$.
+In this work, the theory of C-FLAG applies to training using gradient descent (GD).
+However, employing mini-batch GD is a common practice in machine learning to reduce the computational load on edge devices.
 For this, we adopt the ADAM optimizer for every local client.
-Our experiments have shown that varying the learning rate (LR) and momentum for new tasks can enhance the training process.
-Additionally, we use a class-balanced ring buffer memory with an initial size of 400 samples per task for each client while sampling 50 data points from the buffer at each step.

-For the task and class incremental setup, the details of the hyperparameters used are as provided in Tables~\ref{tab:cifar10} , \ref{tab:cifar100}, and \ref{tab:tiny}.
-We denote the memory size as $M$.
-We utilized the Avalanche library~\cite{avalanche} to generate different task sequences from the Split-CIFAR10, Split-CIFAR100, and Split-TinyImagenet datasets, which consist of 5, 5, and 10 tasks, respectively.
+We use a class-balanced ring buffer memory with an initial size of $400$ samples per task for each client while sampling $200$ data points from the buffer at each step.
+Please note that the values in all the plots in this section and the main manuscript correspond to results from a single seed, while the values in the table represent averages over three seeds.
+The details of the hyperparameters used are provided in Table~\ref{tab:hyperparams}.
+We utilised the Avalanche library~\cite{avalanche} to generate different task sequences from the Split-CIFAR10, Split-CIFAR100, and Split-TinyImageNet datasets, which consist of 5, 5, and 10 tasks, respectively.
 The value of $L$, which is used for calculating adaptive learning rates, is chosen to be 5.
+We trained our models on NVIDIA A100-PCIE-40GB GPU.
+In the following subsections, we compare the performance of the proposed C-FLAG with the baselines presented in the main manuscript for the task-incremental and class-incremental settings.